-Bouvet pays great attention to innovation and development of services.
-The company is a front-runner in a trend towards digitisation of market communication and public services, where a growing number of players have a digital output.
-Bouvet now has a broad range of services, which allows it to be both a strategic adviser and a development partner when clients seek to apply technology in new ways.
-Service design, management systems, multichannel strategies, mobility and security are important areas where the company supports its clients.
+Bouvet pays great attention to innovation and service development.
+The company is a front-runner in a trend towards digitalisation of market communication and public services, steady growth in the number of players with a digital output, and the internet of things making itself felt.
+Bouvet's broad range of services allows it to be both a strategic adviser and a development partner when clients seek to apply technology in new ways.

+Strategic advice, service design, management systems, multichannel strategies, mobility and security are examples of important areas where the company supports its clients.